QuCo84/sd-bee/readme.md

 CONFIGURATION

-Before configurating, create a file .gitignore with .config so that your configuration changes are not overwritten if you pull an update of the Software.
+Before configurating, check the .gitignore file to make sure it matches your setup.
+By default, the directories .config and data (not created) are included in this file so that your configuration changes or any data you wish to include in the sd-bee directory are not overwritten when you pull an update of the Software.

 The .config/sdbee-config.json defines a set of configuration parameters :